 Heat Pump Water Heaters

 Tens of thousands of Mainers own heat pump water heaters.
-They’re popular because they produce lots of hot water, can save more than $3,500 over their ten-year life, and with current incentives, can be less expensive to buy than traditional electric water heaters.
-In addition, while they heat water they also dehumidify.
+They’re popular because they produce lots of hot water, help dehumidify, and can save more than $500 per year in electricity.*

 Heat pump water heaters work like air conditioners, but rather than moving heat from the room to the outdoors, they move heat from the room into the water tank.